Rules for Acceptable Use of Wireless Internet Connections

 1. Wireless users who do not follow the Internet Use Policy may be asked to stop using the wireless connection inside the library, be excluded from all City libraries and/or be prosecuted.

-2. The Library's wireless connection is unencrypted and unfiltered.
-Use of the wireless connection is done at the user's own risk.
+2. The Library's wireless connection is unencrypted.
+Use of the wireless connection is at the user's own risk.
 By using this connection, users acknowledge that security errors and hacking are an inherent risk associated with any wireless service.
 For that reason, users expressly agree that they knowingly assume such risk, and further agree to hold the Library harmless from any claim or loss arising out of, or related to, any such instance of hacking or other unauthorized use or access into the user's computer.

 3. The Library accepts no responsibility for any software downloaded and/or installed, email opened, or sites accessed while patrons are on the wireless internet connection.
 Any damage done to the user's equipment or self from viruses, identity theft, spyware, plug-ins, or other Internet-borne programs is the sole responsibility of the user; and the user indemnifies and holds harmless the Library from any such damage.